satyanweshi11/E-Nirvachan/README.md

 ## Project Description

-“Blockchain Based Voting System” is a web based online voting system primarily based on ethereum blockchain technology.
+“E-Nirvachan” is a decentralised online voting system primarily based on ethereum blockchain technology and React JS along with web 3.0.
 Blockchain is a transparent, distributed, immutable and trustless ledger and to overcome the problems of the traditional voting system, blockchain plays a vital role in terms of security, trust and more.
 Here anyone eligible for voting can vote for their favorite candidate and they can see the result after the end of the election.
 It is fast, secure, and has low cost as compared to traditional voting systems.
 Some key features of our system are:

 a) Decentralized & Transparent

 b) Trustless

 c) Immutable

 ## Installation

 ### Step 1.
 Clone the project